How to Record Mac Internal Audio Without BlackHole: 3 Methods That Actually Work (2026)

 4. Hit record

 That's the whole flow.
-You never open Audio MIDI Setup, you never build a Multi-Output Device, and you never have to remember to switch your sound output back after recording — because Qureco doesn't touch it.
+You never open Audio MIDI Setup, you never build a Multi-Output Device, and you never have to remember to switch your sound output back after recording — because Qureco never touched it in the first place.

-• Recording screen and audio together (demos, sales calls, tutorials)
+• Recording screen and audio together (demos, sales calls, tutorials, internal walkthroughs)

-• People who don't want to spend time on setup
+• People who don't want to spend any time on setup

 • Anyone trying to stay on a free plan